I regret that I don't have a magnifier for my website

 I feel that UNC really means "Nice, New, Clean, no marks, creases, etc. and looks as if it just came fresh from a bank !"
 Impossible to prove it has NOT been circulated !
-For many years the highest grade I used for banknotes was EF+ (for UNC) I heard what you say and therefore, from now on, I will start to re-grade the UNC for banknotes that to me look as if they are "clean, no marks, no creases
+For many years the highest grade I used for banknotes was EF+ (for UNC) I accept what you say and therefore, from now on, I will start to re-grade the UNC for banknotes that to me look as if they are "clean, no marks, no creases